 This has been introduced with the aim of ensuring a baseline level of patient access to NHS community pharmacy services is protected.
+This scheme will run from 1st December 2016 until 31st March 2018.

 A pharmacy will be eligible for the PhAS if it meets all three of the following criteria